iree-org/iree/docs/website/docs/developers/debugging/android-with-lldb.md

+---
+hide:
+  - tags
+tags:
+  - Android
+icon: simple/android
+---

-# Android debugging with LLDB
+# Android LLDB debugging

-This doc shows how to use LLDB to debug native binaries on Android.
-For a more complete explanation, see the
-[official LLDB documentation on remote debugging](https://lldb.llvm.org/use/remote.html).
+This doc shows how to use [LLDB](https://lldb.llvm.org/index.html) to debug native binaries on Android.
+For a more complete explanation, see the [official LLDB documentation on remote debugging](https://lldb.llvm.org/use/remote.html).

 ## Prerequisites